ww11632/echoma/README.md

 [中文版本](./README.zh.md)

 **Echoma** is the first Web3-native emotional journaling app that treats user privacy as a first-class citizen.
-We combine military-grade client-side encryption, decentralized storage via Walrus, and blockchain attestations on Sui to ensure that sensitive emotional data remains private yet permanently verifiable.
+We combine production-grade client-side encryption, decentralized storage via Walrus, and blockchain attestations on Sui to ensure that sensitive emotional data remains private yet permanently verifiable.

 **One-line pitch:** *"We encrypt your emotions before they leave your device, store them on decentralized Walrus, and prove their existence with NFTs on Sui—all while maintaining zero-knowledge privacy."*

 **Key innovation:** Emotional data becomes a governed, revocable, verifiable, zero-knowledge data primitive on Sui.

+**Note:** Zero-knowledge here refers to a platform-zero-knowledge property via end-to-end encryption, not a zk-SNARK computation proof.

 ---